MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 In this article, Contoso planned for an Azure migration at scale.
 It divided the migration process into four stages from assessment and migration to optimization, security, and management after the migration was complete.

 It's important for an organization to plan a migration project as a whole process and to migrate its systems by breaking down sets into classifications and numbers that make sense for the business.
-Assess data and apply classifications for projects, so you can break them down into a series of smaller migrations, which can run safely and rapidly.
+Assess data and apply classifications for projects to break them down into a series of smaller migrations, which can run safely and rapidly.
 The sum of these smaller migrations quickly turns into a large successful migration to Azure.